bramsedana/userlogin/README.md

 node run app.js
 ```

+## Testing the application

+To test the application, there is a blueprint for all the API in folder `blueprint` that can be imported to postman

 ## User example

-This project uses an online database with two users already created for testing
+This application uses an online database with two users already created for testing

 1. Username: admin
     Password: adminpwd